 Ocean (Wave and Tidal)

 The ocean is a potential goldmine for renewable energy generation, as long as investment into ocean power technologies continues.
 A 2003 report by the European Thematic Network on Wave Energy estimates that there will be between 150 – 750 terawatt-hours (1 TWh = 1,000,000 MWh) of economically recoverable wave energy available worldwide once current technologies are refined and mature, and increases in efficiency could triple that amount in the future.
-An Electric Power Research Institute report estimates that there are 2,100 TW of total wave energy off the coast of the U.S., with over 50% of that potential off the coast of Alaska.
+An Electric Power Research Institute report estimates that there are 2,100 TW of total wave energy off the coasts of the U.S., with over 50% of that potential in Alaska.
 Additionally, total energy from tidal friction is estimated at 2.5 TWs, or the equivalent of 2,500 one-thousand MW nuclear power plants.
 Development of ocean energy generation technologies are still in the demonstration stage, but have great potential to become a leading source of renewable energy in the near future.

 Advanced ocean power technologies fall into three general categories: ocean thermal energy conversion (OTEC), tidal energy, and wave energy.
 OTEC technology requires warm waters and therefore is not suitable for development in Alaska.
 However, tidal and wave energy may prove useful in expanding Alaska’s energy diversity and providing stably priced power to Alaskan residents.